denpeshkov/cs-notes/Go Map Internals.md

 Following `tophash` is an array of bytes that stores the key/value pairs.
 The byte array packs all the keys and then all the values together for the respective bucket.
 Packing allows eliminating padding which would be needed to maintain proper [alignment boundaries](Data%20Alignment.md).
 For example, `map[int64]int8` would have needed an extra 7 bit padding per key/value pair.
 By using packing the padding only has to be appended to the end of the byte array and not in between

-A bucket is configured to store only 8 key/value pairs.
-If a 9th key needs to be added to a bucket that is full, an **overflow** bucket is created and referenced from inside the respective bucket

 The key and values are not directly represented in the `bmap` struct, because they can be of any type, the compiler can't know the size of the `bmap` struct in advance.
 For example:

 ```go